 - Want to work or study in the United States, including working as a foreign journalist.
 This includes attending secondary or tertiary school, and paid or unpaid employment (including au-pairs, interns, working journalists, and government representatives on official business.)
 For more on the appropriate visa classifications for these activities, please see Travel.state.gov;

 - Have been deported or refused admission to the U.S. before, or failed to comply with a previous VWP admission or visa.
 This includes overstaying a previous admission by even one day.

 - Convictions for certain crimes may make you ineligible to travel to the U.S. The only way to know for sure if your criminal record makes you ineligible is to apply for a visa.
 Only a consular officer can determine your visa eligibility.

 - You need to bring a copy of your Criminal History Report with you to the visa interview.

 - If you require a waiver to obtain medical treatment in the U.S., you must also submit:

-- letter of referral from local physician stating treatment/procedure no available locally
+- a letter of referral from your local physician stating treatment/procedure is not available locally

-- appointment letter from receiving doctor in the U.S.
+- appointment letter from receiving physician in the United States

 - Even if your conviction makes you ineligible to travel to the U.S., you may be able to obtain a temporary waiver of this ineligibility.
 You should discuss this with the consular officer at the time of the interview.
 Waiver processing can take 6 – 8 months, so if you think you may require a waiver, please apply early.
 We always recommend you do not make any financial commitments for travel until you have received a visa.